Voynich manuscript: Facsimiles

 Many books and articles have been written about the manuscript.
-Copies of the manuscript pages were made by alchemist Georgius Barschius (the Latinized form of the name of Georg Baresch; cf. the second paragraph under "History" above) in 1637 and sent to Athanasius Kircher, and later by Wilfrid Voynich.
+Copies of the manuscript pages were made by alchemist Georg Baresch in 1637 and sent to Athanasius Kircher, and later by Wilfrid Voynich.

 In 2004, the Beinecke Rare Book and Manuscript Library made high-resolution digital scans publicly available online, and several printed facsimiles appeared.
 In 2016, the Beinecke Library and Yale University Press co-published a facsimile, The Voynich Manuscript, with scholarly essays.

-The Beinecke Library also authorized the production of a print run of 898 replicas by the Spanish publisher Siloé in 2017.
+The Beinecke Library also authorised the production of a print run of 898 replicas by the Spanish publisher Siloé in 2017.

+In September 2024, multispectral scans of ten selected pages were made public, revealing details unseen with visible light.

 Cultural influence

-The manuscript has also inspired several works of fiction, including the following:
+The manuscript has inspired various works of fiction, including: